 Shoulder impingement can be pretty debilitating to people for a variety of reasons.
 Impingement is typically highly painful, which is a great way to dissuade people from using that arm for activities, even if they’re relatively basic.
 Impingement doesn’t always happen consistently either, which can lead to some fear or avoidance to using that arm because it becomes unreliable.

-So how do you go about fixing impingement?
+So how do you go about fixing shoulder impingement?
 As mentioned above, the way the shoulder moves will significantly affect the probability of something being pinched.
 The shoulder blade has to elevate enough to make room for the rest of the arm (the humerus), so improving the mechanics of the shoulder blade is often a focus with impingement.
 Improving range of motion in the shoulder joint itself is also really important to make sure that the shoulder joint is leaving enough space for all those structures around the shoulder joint.
-Here a few exercises to try to get that pinching feeling out of there:

 - Self Shoulder Joint Mobilization – The key here is to do this lightly in short, steady pulses.
 Slow steady holds aren’t likely to do much and are likely to just irritate the shoulder and those soft tissues.
 30-60 seconds is plenty of time for this one.
 Check the link the to make sure you’re doing it right!